County Road ES to Bowers Road:

 ≈ 2-3′ per mile

-Gauge note: This is a correlation gauge from a nearby but not necessarily comparable stream.
+Gauge note: This is a correlative gauge from a nearby but not necessarily comparable stream.
 As such, take this reading with a grain of salt.

 We recommend this level.
 Given the wetlands complex of Sugar Creek, we have reasonable confidence saying that water levels should usually be pretty adequate for paddling.
 Even though it’s surrounded by hilly terrain, the current itself isn’t terribly peppy, so it should hold its water.
 The best thing to do is visually scout any of the bridges to determine its depth.